 In many cases, they are partnered with professional or commercial organizations.
 Also, internships and semester abroad are often a part of the program and mandatory.
 However, the Universities of Applied Sciences don’t provide Ph.D. (doctorate) programs.

 The reason for this that degree programs where afterward you are supposed to complete a Ph.D. simply don’t get offered by Universities of Applied Sciences.

-So if you plan after master complete doctorate you better choose a technical university, so you don’t have to switch colleges in a process.
-Although, a master’s degree from Universities of Applied Sciences allows you to enter a Ph.D. at university.
+So if you plan after your master’s complete doctorate you better choose a technical university, so you don’t have to switch colleges in the process.
+Although, a master’s degree from the University of Applied Sciences allows you to enter a Ph.D. at university.

 In both of these university types, you will receive a Master of Science degree.

-Here you can check all available programs in German and in English.
+Here you can check all available programs in German and English.

 Read this post, if you are interested to know more about differences in Universities of Applied Sciences and Universities in Germany.
 To choose between two of them its a very important decision which will be crucial for the next two years of your life.

 As a starting point, you need to have at least 6/7 semesters of a bachelor’s degree in mechanical engineering or at least 7 semesters in another engineering field.
 This is the main requirement in German universities.

 If you don’t have a bachelor’s in mechanical engineering your other undergraduate studies must be at least 7 semester-long and have 210 credits.